6stars/gatsby-docs/packages/gatsby-starter-docs-material-ui/README.md

 </div>

 # Gatsby Documentation Site Starter with Material-UI
-NOTE: This project is not officially associated with Material-UI, Facebook and/or Gatsby in any way.
+NOTE: This project is not officially associated with Material-UI or Gatsby in any way.
 It is just a helpful boilerplate arranged by me.

 A [Gatsby V2](https://github.com/gatsbyjs/gatsby/) Documentation Site Starter using [Material-UI](https://material-ui.com) and [JSS](https://cssinjs.org).